Medical Abortion – Frequently asked questions

 18. Do you have translators?
 No. Unfortunately, we receive no government funding for counselling, medications or translation.
 If you don’t speak and read English very well, you need to bring a friend or relative with you who can help you to understand the instructions or contact 604-254-8022 for a paid interpreter.

 19. Why do I have to pay?
 Unfortunately, we receive no government funding for medications and your medical insurance Care Card does not pay for medications.
 If you have extended medical coverage, it may reimburse you for all or a portion of the fee.
-We will give you a detailed receipt upon request for you to submit to your
+We will give you a detailed receipt upon request for you to submit to your plan but we cannot guarantee how much or if you will be reimbursed.

 MEDICAL DIRECTOR: DR ELLEN WIEBE